-The existence of such a head is particularly striking considering that \BERTSS never directly observes pairs of sentences, but only sentences with a funny or serious label.
-One could have easily imagined that, even if a model developed the ability to recognize the funny chunk, this property could have been mostly distributed inside the model.
-Yet, the jumps in attention distances observed in \Figref{fig:att_per_layers}(a) and \Figref{fig:att_per_layers}(b) are mostly explained by this head.
-This finding also hints that \BERTSS learns to detect humor by first identifying a particularly important feature of the data: what is the smallest change that distinguishes funny from serious?
-We further confirm this insight with a perturbative experiment: for each sentence in the test set, we iteratively mask each word and observe how the classification of \BERTSS changes.
-Intuitively, we expect that a system recognizing the funny chunk of a sentence would often switch its decision from funny to serious when the funny chunk is masked.
+The existence of such a head is particularly striking given that \BERTSS never observes pairs of sentences, but only single sentences with a funny or serious label.
+One could have imagined that, even if a model developed the ability to detect the funny token, this property could be distributed inside the model.
+Yet, the jumps in attention distances observed in \Figref{fig:att_per_layers}(a) and \ref{fig:att_per_layers}(b) are mostly explained by this one head.

-In \Tabref{tab:sliding-masking}, we report the percentage of decision changes resulting from masking the modified tokens versus masking other tokens for both funny and serious sentences.
-Masking the modified (funny) tokens changes the decision from funny to serious $24\%$ of the time, compared to only $13\%$ when other tokens are masked.
-Furthermore, there is no significant difference between masking the tokens that were modified in serious sentences.
-This confirm that the model has, to some extent, learned to recognize not only if a sentence is funny but also where the \emph{funny segment} is.
+This supports the hypothesis that \BERTSS learns to detect humor by first identifying a particularly important feature of the data: what is the smallest change that distinguishes funny from serious?
+We further confirm this insight with a perturbation experiment: for each sentence in the test set, we iteratively mask each word and observe how the classification of \BERTSS changes.
+Intuitively, we expect that a system recognizing the funny token of a sentence would often switch its decision from funny to serious when the funny token is masked.
+In \Tabref{tab:sliding-masking}, we report the percentage of decision changes resulting from masking the modified token \vs\ masking other tokens, for both funny and serious sentences.
+Masking the modified (funny) token in funny sentences changes the decision from funny to serious $24\%$ of the time, compared to only $13\%$ when other tokens are masked.
+Furthermore, which token is masked does not make a significant difference (with respect to decision changes) in serious sentences.
+This confirms that the model has, to some extent, learned to recognize not only if a sentence contains humor, but also where the humor is located.

-The \emph{laughing head effect} is particularly large, striking and robust.
-It remains present and strong even when changing random seeds, or restricting ourselves to the “high-quality” annotated subset of the dataset.
+The effect of head 10-6---which we call the ``laughing head''---is large and robust.
+It remains present and strong even when changing random seeds.
 Furthermore, we show in \Appref{app:lh_others} that a laughing head also emerges in \dBERT but, interestingly, not in \ROBERTA.
-Since, \dBERT is a distilled version of \BERT, we hypothesize that the head 10-6 (distilled into the head 5-6 in \dBERT) exhibits some small initial correlation that it is exploited by the finetuning process resulting in the specialized head.